okumuraven/Boardy.ai/bizi_flow.md

         text description
         text customer_acquisition
         text why_kuzana
+        string status
-        string status "submitted (only value for now)" datetime inserted_at
+        datetime inserted_at
     }
 ```

+`status` has exactly one real value right now, `submitted` - the column exists so the future review
+pipeline in §5 has somewhere to land without a schema migration, not because multiple states are
-One `users` row can submit more than one `bizi_applications` row over time deliberately (no unique
+handled today.
+One `users` row can submit more than one `bizi_applications` row over time
-constraint) - a member whose business changes significantly, or who was declined once, shouldn't be
+deliberately (no unique constraint) - a member whose business changes significantly, or who was
-architecturally blocked from applying again later.
+declined once, shouldn't be architecturally blocked from applying again later.

 ---